+Acknowledgement:

-Charter School hereby agrees to all of the foregoing terms at County.
+Charter School hereby agrees to all of the foregoing terms

+and conditions of STRS reporting in County.

+Date Signature

+Authorized Charter School Representative

 A. The Role of Attendance Accounting

 Local educational agencies (LEAs) keep records of pupils' daily attendance and absences for two main reasons: